German President Frank-Walter Steinmeier visits Israel | DW | 30.06.2021

 Germany's President Frank-Walter Steinmeier was set to travel to Tel Aviv on Wednesday for a three-day state visit.

-According to an interview with Israeli national newspaper Haaretz, Steinmeier plans to discuss political solutions to the Israel-Palestine conflict, while also stressing Germany's support for Israel.
+According to an interview with Israeli national newspaper Haaretz, Steinmeier plans to discuss political solutions to the Israeli-Palestinian conflict, while also stressing Germany's support for Israel.

 The visit comes a month after violence in the region killed 248 Palestinians in Gaza and 12 Israelis.